JonnyBanana/Mining_Stuff/FPGA/README.md

-A collection of the best CPU Miners for Windows & Linux
+A collection of the best FPGA Miners for Windows & Linux